Chris Pizzello/Invision/AP and Amazon

 5. Grace Kelly

-Similar to Hollywood legend Liz Taylor, Princess Grace also has her own collection.
-She has the Rear Window doll as pictured above as well as the To Catch A Thief doll, Grace Kelly the bride doll and Grace Kelly the romance doll.
+Similar to Hollywood legend Taylor, Princess Grace has her own collection.
+She has the Rear Window doll as pictured above as well as the To Catch A Thief doll, a bride doll and a romance doll.
 Each is as poised and sophisticated as the star was in real life.

 6. Faith Hill and Tim McGraw

-Of all of the country music power couples out there, it almost makes sense that it was Tim and Faith that was chosen to be recreated as a Barbie giftset.
+Of all of the country music power couples out there, it makes sense that it was Tim McGraw and Faith Hill that was chosen to be recreated as a Barbie gift set.
 The Ken doll really does have an uncanny resemblance to the country star with his signature black cowboy hat.
-With mics in hand, it looks like they are ready to perform a duet which, as we know, is incredibly popular with their fans.
+With mics in hand, it looks like they are ready to perform one of their beloved duets.

 7. Carol Burnett

-We all know The King had a few romances, but one of the most monumental pop culture moments during his career was his marriage to the young Priscilla.
-You have to admit, even the doll's wedding dress is a dead ringer for the real thing.
+One of the most monumental pop culture moments during the King's career was his marriage to young Priscilla.
+Even the doll's wedding dress is a dead ringer for the real thing.

 9. Martina McBride

-Martina McBride is all about girl power, so it almost makes sense that she gets her own Barbie!
-Her white dress and chopped hair on this doll were inspired by McBride's outfit at the CMA Awards in 2004, the year before the doll was released.
+The white dress and chopped hair on this doll were inspired by Martina McBride's outfit at the CMA Awards in 2004, the year before the doll was released.
+Purchase it here.

 10. LeAnn Rimes

-LeAnn Rimes wowed the music world early on with a voice that almost seemed too powerful to come from someone so young.
-The doll, with her playful pink shirt and mic in hand, looks pretty darn similar to the teen singing queen.
+Teenage LeAnn Rimes wowed the music world in the '90s with a powerful voice that got likened to that of Patsy Line.
+The doll, with her playful pink shirt and mic in hand, captures the essence of Rimes' style.
+Purchase the rare collectable here.